nihal111/nihal111.github.io/_posts/2016-11-22-Terasology-Getting-started.markdown

 ## 6. Use an IDE

 With this large a project, you could easily get lost and 'grep'ing would be inefficient.
 We have a series of customizations that prepare run configurations, Git integration, and so on for the project, specifically for IntelliJ.
 Eclipse has fewer of these but is still entirely usable, as is NetBeans, but you'll need to figure out some details there yourself.
-I personally recommend the use of Intelij IDEA.
+I personally recommend IntelliJ IDEA.

 {: .center}
 ![Intellij]({{ site.baseurl }}/img/intellij.jpeg "Intellij")